2017 Michigan Wolverines football team: vs. Michigan State

 After a bye week, the Wolverines hosted their in-state rival, the Michigan State Spartans, in the battle for the Paul Bunyan Trophy.

 Michigan State upset Michigan 14–10.
 Michigan opened the scoring in the first quarter via a 30-yard field goal from Quinn Nordin.
 Michigan State responded with a 14-yard touchdown run from Brian Lewerke.
 Michigan State extended its lead in the second quarter via a 16-yard touchdown pass from Lewerke to Madre London, which made the score 14–3 in favor of Michigan State at half-time.
 Michigan reduced the Spartans lead to four points in the third quarter via a one-yard touchdown run from Khalid Hill.
+Shortly after this score, heavy rains ground the game to a halt, and both teams combined for 11 first downs in the half.
 Michigan's attempted comeback failed when O'Korn's Hail Mary pass was incomplete to end the game.

 Michigan's honorary captains for the game were Sue Burton, the widow of former assistant coach Tirrel Burton; Jerry Hanlon, former assistant coach under Bo Schembechler; Gordon Bell, former Michigan tailback; and Ed Muransky, former All-American tackle for Michigan.
 The loss snapped Michigan's 10-game home winning streak at Michigan Stadium.
 Michigan's five turnovers were the most since recording six in 2012.
 Michigan's 10 points were the program's fewest since 2014.
 Michigan's defense held Michigan State to 2-for-14 on third-down conversions, and only 66 total yards in the second half.
-The game marked the first prime time game in the history of the rivalry.
+The game marked the first prime time game in the history of the rivalry, and the fourth night game at Michigan Stadium in the university's history.

+While not the first time the song was played in Michigan Stadium, the game is also acknowledged as the moment when the University of Michigan's playing "Mr. Brightside" by The Killers between the third and fourth quarters "blew up" and became a still-existing tradition.